Billotais/bilat.xyz/vita.md

 **Description of the problem**

-The quality of audio recordings from a mobile device has gotten better over the years, but there are still a lot of factors that can decrease the quality :

-- Size and quality of the microphone sensor
-- Location of the microphone compared to the audio source
+The quality of audio recordings from a mobile device has gotten better over the years, but there are still a lot of factors that can decrease the quality.
+Among others, the size and the quality of the microphone sensor, as well as its location relative to the audio source can have a non-negligable impact.
+We also cannot forget potential ambient noise (e.g. voices, rain, traffic) and reverberation that can be cause by the size and shape of the room.
-- Shape of the room (causing some reverberation)
-- Obstruction of the microphone (phone case, hand, ...)
-- Ambient noise (voices, traffic, rain, …)

-It would be useful to overcome those limitations by using software tools that would be able to automatically improve the audio quality of a given audio sample.
+It would be usefull if we could somehow correct all those issues by using software tools that could take a low quality audio file, and improve it as if the audio was recorded using high quality equipement in a perfectly silent environement.
+More precisly, given a music sample of any length and recorded using low quality equipment in a noisy environment (therefore it might have a low resolution, some noise and some reverberation), we want to output a higher resolution version of the same audio sample, with some of the noise and reverberation removed. quality version of this audio sample.
+If the resulting music file sounds better to the human ear than the original, the transformation is considered successful.

 **Why is it important ?**